anobunaga/Preempt/README.md

 ## Future Enhancements

-- [ ] Machine learning for improved anomaly detection
+- Machine learning for improved anomaly detection
+- Multi-location support
-- [ ] Multi-location support (utilize kafka to scale)
+- Add support for other API metrics (will need kafka to scale)
-- [ ] Frontend for visualization
+- Frontend for visualization